neiji93/Crypto-currency-project-1---Champo/README.md

 i think i can use this surgery of heart tool made by myself from scratch to get the maximum number of money that can be hold worldwide. i repeat, im not a doctor.! then, this id time to plzy a game with those things. sure.
 ![465292264_1968277183651447_7182716458954346277_n](https://github.com/user-attachments/assets/1b10a2c5-ba90-4869-b964-8f2ea19f0d1b)

+accordi'g to my last recipe in maths and physics, we ddont really need a model or models. then, we can state energy equations like scrum coins but i need to go further in my older researches in maths and study another field.